What 'Prevention-First Pest Control' Actually Means for Your Dallas Home

 Layer 1: Inspection — The Diagnostic Phase

-Every Romex visit starts with a walkthrough.
-Your technician checks the perimeter foundation, garage entry points, eaves, plumbing penetrations, and interior hot spots (kitchen, bathrooms, utility rooms).
-In Dallas, specific things jump out: clay-soil foundation cracks from seasonal expansion and contraction, weep holes in brick veneer, and gaps around AC line sets that are common in post-2000 construction.
+Every Romex visit starts with a thorough walkthrough.
+Your technician checks the perimeter foundation, garage entry points, eaves, plumbing penetrations, and interior hot spots like kitchens and bathrooms.
+In Dallas, specific issues such as clay-soil foundation cracks and weep holes in brick veneer are common.
+Homeowner feedback is crucial—sharing observations like new ant trails or droppings helps shape the rest of the visit.

 Layer 2: Exclusion — Closing the Doors